gustonecrush/api-mahasiswa/README.md

 - Download this project or clone this repo and save to your local
 - Run `composer install` to install all dependencies needed
 - Open your computer server to run your server, then create new database on your database
-- Configure your .env file, go to database section, and configure the database according to the database you are using, the user, and the password you are using as below
+- Configure your .env file, go to database section, and configure the database according to the database you are using, the user, and the password you are using as below.
+If you don't make database yet, so make new database in your server.
+Then configure in .env file.
   ```
       DB_CONNECTION=mysql
       DB_HOST=your_host